 In the fall of the year, we set aside a week for a special series of gospel sermons aimed at reaching those who are not Christians.
 Our purpose is to provide an opportunity for our friends and members of the community to hear the gospel.
 Great planning and effort goes into preparing for this week to make it successful.

-In addition to these efforts, we support John Kilgore and Scott Kercheville as evangelists, allowing them to devote themselves to the teaching of the word of God in this area.
-Their work includes preaching sermons to the assembly, teaching Bible classes, and pursuing opportunities to teach any who show an interest in studying the Bible.
+In addition to these efforts, we support John Kilgore as an evangelist, allowing him to devote themselves to the teaching of the word of God in this area.
+His work includes preaching sermons to the assembly, teaching Bible classes, and pursuing opportunities to teach any who show an interest in studying the Bible.

 As a group we are committed to helping Christians who are in need of financial assistance.
 We understand that the first means of support should be through the family.
 However, when family members are unable or unwilling to aid we will help provide for their needs.
 We have not agreed to collectively assist individuals who are not Christians, but encourage individuals to respond to such requests, as they deem appropriate.
 (Acts 11:27-30; I Jim.
 5:4.16; James 1:27; Gal 5:10)